yf-hk/ai-meeting-digest/CANDIDATE_README.md

 - **OpenRouter**: Provides access to multiple AI models (Gemini 2.5 Flash, Llama 3.2) with automatic fallback, rate limiting protection, and unified API interface for reliability
 - **Tailwind CSS**: Rapid UI development with consistent design system

-I prefer cutting-edge software and frameworks that offer superior performance, cost-effectiveness, and robustness.
+I prefer using cutting-edge software and frameworks that offer superior performance, cost-effectiveness, and robustness.
+I tend to go to the extreme, both with technology and with products.
+Honestly, this can be both a good and a bad thing.
+If I have to work in a team where people don’t care about or love new technologies, or aren’t willing to push boundaries, I find myself lacking motivation and end up doing mediocre work—work that I know could be so much better.

 ### Development Tools & Workflow